bsccf/Uni-notes/SESA1015/unordered/Flight mechanics/comparing maximum range and maximum endurance.md

 ### Comparison

-Although very simular maximum endurance
+Although very simular there is a key difference in the speed they occur at:
+- Maximum endurance requires maximum $L/D$
+- Maximum range requires maximum $VL/D$